Mango-New/blokade/README.md

 Type (String, Index)
 ```

-### Default Roles and Permissions
+### Default Blokade Roles and Permissions

-Blokade has a directive for defining default roles and the permissions they should roll out with.
+Blokade has a directive for defining default blokade_roles and the permissions they should roll out with.

 The following will invoke the fleets and schooners directives: